-M.I.A.
-Talks About the "Borders" Video and Why She's Getting Legal Threats for a Soccer Jersey
+We Spoke to MIA About Her "Borders" Video, and Why She's Getting Legal Threats for a Football Shirt

 “I have people in higher places who hate me.”

-In her video, we’re presented with the many forms migration can take—crossing the desert, climbing barbed fences, moving through bodies of water.
-Not only is the track itself an innovative political statement about adversity in the face of an ongoing and pressurising crisis, the video is a show of solidarity from M.I.A.—a refugee herself, having come to London from Sri Lanka at nine years old—with the citizens of the world.
+In her video, we’re presented with the many forms migration can take – crossing the desert, climbing barbed fences, moving through bodies of water.
+Not only is the track itself an innovative political statement about adversity in the face of an ongoing and pressurising crisis, the video is a show of solidarity from M.I.A – a refugee herself, having come back to London from Sri Lanka at nine years old – with the citizens of the world.
 Or at least that’s how we interpreted it.

-Yesterday, she revealed that the French soccer team Paris Saint Germain had, in a letter dated December 21, 2015, threatened legal action over a doctored shirt she wears in the video, which changed the sponsor on the official PSG club-strip from “Fly Emirates” to “Fly Pirates.”
+Yesterday, she revealed that the French football club Paris Saint Germain had – in a letter dated December 21, 2015 – threatened legal action over a doctored shirt she wears in the video, which changed the sponsor on the official PSG club-strip from “Fly Emirates” to “Fly Pirates”.
 Among other things, the four-page letter states: “You unduly took advantage of our popularity and reputation to enhance the attractiveness of your artist and, consequently, the profits of your company”.
 You can read the club’s letter to M.I.A in full (via her Twitter) here.

 Did anyone warn you that there could be a backlash like this?

 You can see that separation in the video.
-It humanized an issue that gets demonized quite daily, in the UK press especially.
+It humanised an issue that gets demonised quite daily, in the UK press especially.